 - Statement Flowers – The magnolia blossoms!
 These flowers are meant to steal the show.
 They should be the largest flowers in the arrangement and should be clearly visible (perhaps even sticking out a bit from the others).

-- Whimsy Accessories – Extra whimsical elements can be included to add a little fun and flair.
-Dot the arrangement with some different-coloured blooms or add some trailing flowers or foliage to visually anchor the vase to the table.
+- Whimsical Accessories – Extra whimsical elements can be included to add a little fun and flair.
+Dot the arrangement with some different-colored blooms or add some trailing flowers or foliage to visually anchor the vase to the table.

 Magnolia blooms for about 2 weeks each spring.
 There will be some earlier blooms and a few straggler blooms on either side of this main blooming period.
 The trees tend to look tidier in the first week when all the blooms are fresh.
 The second week is generally filled with more blooms, although some of the earliest blooms will be wilting and carpeting the ground.
 The magnolia is lovely in all these stages of bloom.